openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

         someMethod() : void;    // method header
     }

-Examples of a class implementing an interface:
+The examples below illustrate a class that implements an interface:

 .. code-block:: typescript